-It’s one thing many parents never want to admit, even to themselves, but maybe there is an inkling at the back of their heads that there is one of their brood that they prefer more than the others.
-Who would honestly ever want to admit that they prefer one child over the other?
+It’s one thing many parents never want to admit, even to themselves.
+But maybe there is an inkling at the back of our heads that there is one child that they prefer more than the others.
+Even if there is, we don’t think any parent would be caught admitting it.
+Who would ever want to admit that they prefer one child over the other?
 We’re thinking not many parents ever would, and we don’t blame you.

 But it’s been proven in the Journal of Family Psychology by family sociologist Katherine Conger of the University of California, that parents do indeed have favourites and what’s more, their favouritism is shown (however subtly)!